 The Internet may have ushered in a new era of productivity and connectivity, but it has also increased the risk businesses and individuals face each day.
 By following a few basic security rules, you can protect your business from the growing risk of cyber threats.
 Common sense tactics such as using multiple strong passwords when accessing your various online accounts can go a long way in increasing your security.
 Furthermore, taking advantage of multi-factor authentication when it is available further enhances your safety in this new digital world.
 It is also crucial you remain vigilant and never click on links or download attachments from unknown senders, and where possible, do not access sensitive information over public Wi-FI networks.
 Finally, ensuring you are on the latest software version and have the most recent anti-malware updates installed are also effective defenses against cyber threats.

-JMARK has been helping businesses in Springfield, Tulsa, and Fayetteville protect their I.T. environments with the help of innovative cybersecurity solutions for over thirty years.
+JMARK has been helping businesses in Springfield and Tulsa protect their I.T. environments with the help of innovative cybersecurity solutions for over thirty years.
 In fact, we were recently named one of the Top 100 Security Service Providers in the world.
 The driving force behind everything we do is to help our clients move their business forward and achieve their goals.
 To learn more about how we can help you secure your I.T. services while improving the productivity and security of your organization, contact us today.